jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 +++
 title = "Notes on Kubernetes"
-description = "Some notes I wrote up on Kubernetes from having attended the beginner and intermediate training courses hosted by JetStack at the Google building in London." date = 2019-03-17
+description = "Some notes I wrote up on Kubernetes from having attended the beginner and intermediate training courses hosted by JetStack at the Google building in London." date = 2019-03-31
 [extra]
 created = "2019-03-17"
 +++

 *Docker* is a platform for building *images*, which contain everything your application needs to run.
 These images can be quickly spun up into *containers*, which can be thought of as lightweight VMs.
 They share the underlying OS kernel where possible, and isolate themselves from other processes using linux kernel features rather than full fledged VMs.

-*Kubernetes* is a container orchestration platform which helps coordinate the running of your Docker images.
-In plain english, you use Kubernetes by describing what and how you want various images to run by writing configuration files, and Kubernetes takes care of making sure that what *is* running lines up with the configuration it's been given.
+*Kubernetes* is a container orchestration platform which helps coordinate the running of these Docker images.
+In plain english, you use Kubernetes by describing what and how you want various images to run, and Kubernetes takes care of making sure that what *is* running lines up with the description it's been given.

 Kubernetes is particularly good at running stateless applications, since it can scale up and down the number of things you want running as well as the number of machines to run these on, perform rolling updates, and direct traffic to groups of containers quite easily.
 It's possible to run stateful applications as well, though more care needs to be taken in doing so.